lighttransport/francine/README.md

 Output:

 If ?block=true is specified, it will return the resulting image file in binary.
-Otherwise, it will return the same content as GET /sessions/:sessionName.
+Otherwise, it will return the session information (see getSession).

 #### getSession (GET /sessions/:sessionName)